quixio/quix-streams/docs/read.md

 You can read real-time data from Streams using the `on_read` event of the `StreamReader` instance received in the previous callback when you receive a new stream in your Topic.

-For instance, in the following example we read and print the first timestamp and value of the parameter `ParameterA` received in the [ParameterData](#parameter-data-format) packet:
+For instance, in the following example we read and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:

 === "Python"

     ``` python
     def on_stream_received_handler(input_topic: InputTopic, new_stream: StreamReader):

-        def on_parameter_data_handler(stream: StreamReader, data: ParameterData):
+        def on_parameter_data_handler(stream: StreamReader, data: TimeseriesData):
             with data:
                 timestamp = data.timestamps[0].timestamp
                 num_value = data.timestamps[0].parameters['ParameterA'].numeric_value